romainmartinez/motion/docs/data-processing.md

 ## File io

-While the [netcdf format](http://pyomeca.github.io/getting-started/#file-io) is the preferred file format for saving or sharing data structures, Pyomeca also support writting csv and matlab file.
+While the [netcdf format](http://pyomeca.github.io/getting-started/#file-io) is the preferred file format for saving or sharing data structures, Pyomeca also supports writting csv and matlab files.
 If you need more flexibility, the `to_wide_dataframe` will allow you to use the pandas library to export your data in almost any existing formats.

 !!! example